chrisvugrinec/aks-sec-demo/README.md

 - [enable-managed-identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity); no more Service Principals in your config.
 - [enable-aad](https://docs.microsoft.com/en-us/azure/aks/azure-ad-integration-cli); nicde integration with Azure Active Directory

-Please note that some features are still in preview and that there are other excellent solutions available as well you can use in combination or as an alternative to this cookbook.
+Please note that some features are still in preview and that there are other excellent solutions available as well.
+You can use these solutions in combination or as an alternative to this cookbook.

 - [App Gateway Ingress Controller](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview); a managed add-on for AKS linking an ingress controller with App Gateway.
 Ideal for adding policies and reverse proxy rules.
 - [API management gateway](https://docs.microsoft.com/en-us/azure/api-management/api-management-kubernetes); ideal for a scenario where you like to have 1 gateway for accessing all your (rest) services.

 ### Workflow

-The assumption here is that there is a cloud team, responsible for rolling out the (AKS) infrastructure and that there will be a App dev team that will be the end users of AKS.
+The assumption here is that there is a cloud team, responsible for rolling out the (AKS) infrastructure and that there will be an App dev team.
+That team will be the endusers of AKS cluster.

 ![aks-security-workflow](https://github.com/chrisvugrinec/aks-sec-demo/blob/master/images/steps.png)

 Steps 1 and 2 are executed by the cloud team, step 3 is exectuted by the app dev team using the AKS cluster.
-The app dev team can use the AKS cluster eiter with their user account or with the provisioned Service Principal, which they can use to setup their deployment pipelines.
+The app dev team can use the AKS cluster eiter with their user account or with the provisioned Service Principal.
+The SP can be used to setup their deployment pipelines.

-No assumptions will be made on CICD tooling, everyhing in the cookbook will be done with basic azure-cli and kubectl commands.
+No assumptions will be made on CICD tooling, everything in this cookbook will be done with basic azure-cli and kubectl commands.
 Have not tested it on a windows machine as I am using a mac, but it should run on linux/windows as well.
 In any case you can always use the Integrated cloud shell in the Azure portal.

 ## Cookbook